Photo from Unsplash

 Evening

-Ah Lord God, behold, thou hast made the heaven and the earth by thy great power and stretched out arm, and there is nothing too hard for thee. — Jer 32:17
+Oh, Lord GOD!
+You have made the heavens and the earth by Your great power and outstretched arm.
+Nothing is too difficult for You! — Jer 32:17 BSB

-He reasoned thus, “Ah, Lord God!
-You can make this plot of ground of use to me; You can rid this land of these oppressors; You can make me yet sit under my vine and my fig-tree in the heritage which I have bought; for You did make the heavens and the earth, and there is nothing too hard for You.”
+Jeremiah reasoned with faith, “Ah, Lord God!
+You can make this land useful to me again.
+You can drive out these oppressors and restore peace.
+You can bring me back to sit under my vine and fig tree in the inheritance I have bought, for You made the heavens and the earth, and nothing is too hard for You.”

 Morning and Evening - June 30